-The amount due from the lessee under a finance lease is recognised in the Groups's balance sheet as claims from customers at an amount equal to the Group's net investment in the lease.
+The amount due from the lessee under a finance lease is recognised in the Group's statement of financial position as claims from customers at an amount equal to the Group's net investment in the lease in the financial statement line item of financial assets at amortised cost.
 Over the lease term, rentals are apportioned between a reduction in the net investment in the lease and income.
 The net investment in a lease is its gross investment in the lease discounted at the interest rate implicit in the lease.
 The gross investment in the lease is equal to the minimum lease payments plus any unguaranteed residual accruing to the lessor.